lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Firstly, because I chose to focus on the plant and symbiosis biology first.
 While my work my at times be heavy on the methods section, I try to put the biology first.
 And secondly because the definition of bioinformatics deserves a paragraph by itself before we dive in deeper.

 The typical image of bioinformatics revolves around computer science and application of tools, more than biology.
-Too often, bioinformaticians are seen as "number crunching by nerds who look at black terminal screens all day."
+Rather often, bioinformaticians are seen as "number crunchers who look at black screens all day."
 Now there is truth in that definition, ask any of my old colleagues about how they picture me.
 But it doesn't quite do justice to the field as a whole.
-One could similarly claim that ecologists only spend time in the field determining plant species, or that molecular biologist train all day to move miniature amounts of water around.
+One could similarly claim that ecologists only spend time in the field determining plant species, or that molecular biologist train all day to move miniscule amounts of water around.
 These statements are perhaps ironic, and they have a bit of truth in them.
 But they are not very helpful for understanding the bigger picture behind these stereotypical acts.
 The same goes for bioinformatics.